Wider Access

 SVA Submissions

-An MSID Pair must include an Import MSID and may include an Export MSID.
+An MSID or AMSID Pair must include an Import MSID and may include an Export MSID.
 This is because the SVAA needs to know where the Balancing Service deviation will be realised for sites with both an Import and Export MSID.

 This data is then provided to the SAA for inclusion in the Settlement Report.